-The OGC, MFLNRORD and various other users, rely on the Northeast Water Tool (NEWT) to support water licence and short-term use approval application decisions.
+The BCER, MFLNRORD and various other users, rely on the Northeast Water Tool (NEWT) to support water licence and short-term use approval application decisions.
 The hydrologic model underlying NEWT relies on empirical (statistical) hydrologic regionalization methods; this approach is affected by the scalability of available data, where the representativeness over short time periods of weak spatial transferability to watersheds without streamflow data can severely limit the accuracy of estimates.
 It is widely accepted and acknowledged that NEWT is not without limitations and one of its greatest includes a higher degree of uncertainty for smaller basins, as data for calibration at this scale is limited.

 The First Nation (FN) communities within Treaty Eight each have expressed water as their highest priority and concern.
 A specific concern relates to water withdrawals from small watersheds, the lack of data, and the reliance on NEWT for water management decisions given its potential limitations.
 This project was designed to help address the small watershed data gap and FN concerns by collecting streamflow data in three smaller watersheds in NEBC.
 Once the data is processed it will be integrated into the hydrometric network and be used to inform future water allocation and watershed management.
 The long-term objective is to build stronger relationships with FNs, gather streamflow information in smaller watersheds, and to update the hydrologic model supporting NEWT.

-Funding for the Water Monitoring of Small Watersheds program is provided by the BC Oil and Gas Research and Innovation Society (BC OGRIS) until the end of 2022.
-The project is being led by Suzan Lapp and Ryan Rolick with the BC OGC, with support from Barry Ortman with Peace Country Technical Services Ltd. We would like to thank the Blueberry River First Nations, Doig River First Nation, Prophet River First Nation, and Saulteau First Nations land's staff and community members for participating in the program.
+Funding for the Water Monitoring of Small Watersheds program is provided by the BC Oil and Gas Research and Innovation Society (BC OGRIS).
+The program was initiated in 2019, monitoring three watersheds (Osborn River, Le Bleu Creek, and Martin Creek), with the addition of a fourth (Blueberry River) in 2020 and is currently funded until the end of 2023.
+The project is being led by Ryan Rolick with the BCER, with support from Barry Ortman with Peace Country Technical Services Ltd. We would like to thank the Blueberry River First Nations, Doig River First Nation, Prophet River First Nation, and Saulteau First Nations land's staff and community members for participating in the program.